yusuf-kodus/data-trash-generator-works-with-powershell-/README.md

 >to execute it make sure to run the command [powershell -ExecutionPolicy Bypass -File "generate_trash.ps1"]
->simply stop it from running by pressing Strg + C in the terminal
+>simply stop it from running by pressing Strg + C in the terminal -⚠️This script creates 10 GB ASCII-datatrash, do not run on old SSDs